 What types of questions are asked within course evaluations?

 Course evaluation items cover domains that are important to high-quality teaching and learning.
-These domains can include questions gathering your perspectives on the quality of: the course design;
+These domains can include questions gathering your perspectives.

 The questionnaire will include closed- and open-ended questions.